luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 | FP16 | 111 | 604 | +444.1% |

 On average, the *baseline Llama* architecture generated **27.5%** more tokens per prompt than its *distilled counterpart*.
-The *baseline Qwen* architecture generated an astonishing **598.8%** more tokens per prompt than the highly concise *Qwen-distilled DeepSeek* model.
+The *baseline Qwen* architecture generated an astonishing **598.8%** more tokens per prompt than the highly concise *DeepSeek-Distilled Qwen* model.
 These findings shift our understanding of DeepSeek's efficiency.
 While our results prove that distillation can improve mathematical instruction efficiency, both architectures definitively show that output volume is a massive driver of total power draw.

 ## Conclusion

-Our statistical analysis reinforces the exploratory findings: architectural distillation provides a significant efficiency advantage, yielding savings ranging from 16% to over 90%.
-However, the most profound and consistent impact on sustainability comes from quantization, which reduces energy consumption by 60% to 80%, regardless of the model family.
+Our statistical analysis reinforces the exploratory findings: architectural distillation provides a significant efficiency advantage, yielding savings ranging from *16% to over 90%*.
+However, the most profound and consistent impact on sustainability comes from quantization, which reduces energy consumption by *60% to 80%*, regardless of the model family.
 These results demonstrate that pairing distillation with aggressive quantization provides the most reliable and substantial practical savings for sustainable software deployments.

 While our findings suggest that DeepSeek distillation effectively lowers the "energy floor," the magnitude of these savings is dependent on the base architecture, with Qwen achieving significantly higher efficiency gains than Llama.
 Another major factor affecting energy consumption is the difference in verbosity between the original model and its distilled counterpart.
 Conversational verbosity naturally leads to longer execution times, incurring proportionally higher total energy costs.
 DeepSeek seems to be optimised for this, so when it acts as a teacher, it enables students to satisfy prompt requirements with far fewer tokens.
 In the context of Green Software Engineering, this confirms that when evaluating an AI model that uses less total power is not necessarily more sustainable, it may simply be doing less work; true sustainability should be evaluated at the token level.

-In Sustainable Software Engineering, predictability is highly valued in practical settings.
+Predictability is highly valued in practical settings in Sustainable Software Engineering.
 If a model's energy consumption is erratic, it becomes much harder for developers to budget for power or optimize their systems.
 Our results suggest a practical trade-off: regular models offer predictable, consistent performance ideal for user-facing applications, while distilled models minimize total energy footprint over time at the cost of increased variability, making it suitable for background tasks.

 Circling back to our research question, our results indicate that some level of efficiency transfer is possible through distillation.
 Both distilled models demonstrated measurable energy savings compared to their baselines, with Qwen’s architecture being seemingly more receptive to these efficiency gains.
 While we cannot make absolute, universal claims without testing a wider array of model families, our results provide compelling evidence that distillation is a highly effective, albeit architecture-dependent, pathway for Green AI.